BuildIt-Poland/immutable-web-platform/README.md

 > when using containers - if container does not work, it tell us that this container has to be restarted (ping to check is enough) - checking how to do autorestart without `--force-reboot` flag

 #### Hard things
-* multicompilation in one step - docker requires linux but I'm working on darwin - in two steps it is easy
+* multicompilation in one step - docker requires linux but I'm working on darwin - in two steps it is easy - got the solution! overriding `pkgs` in overlay did the job - this is absolutely magic
+> All functions are deployed to docker image, so it is required to keep only logic related to function and kubernetes resources or any function which would be run in container in case of developing on `os x` - in short, there cannot be any scripts which is allowed to run in `nix-shell` (TODO rephrase it ...)

 * local environment - if we spawnin local cluster, and we are creating images locally we need to push docker to cluster without a need to push to docker registry - newest `kind` handle `kind load image-archive`